stone-joe/react-sudoku/README.md

 # Usage

 After cloning:
+1. Run `npm run prepare`
-1. use Docker to build an run: `docker-compose build` and `docker-compose up`; or
+2. use Docker to build an run: `docker-compose build` and `docker-compose up`; or
-2. use `npm start` to run the development server
+3. use `npm start` to run the development server

 # Code